Baland Jalal: Obsessive–compulsive disorder (OCD)

 In 2015 Jalal, working with V. S. Ramachandran, conducted some of the first studies using the rubber hand illusion to examine body image in obsessive–compulsive disorder (OCD).
 They found that when a rubber hand was "contaminated" with fake feces during the illusion, healthy participants reported experiencing OCD-like disgust.
 In 2019, collaborating with Richard J. McNally and V. S. Ramachandran, Jalal showed that OCD patients were more susceptible to the illusion—even when visual and tactile cues were misaligned—suggesting a more flexible body image.
 This research also proposed the illusion as a form of indirect exposure therapy for OCD.

 In a 2017 study, Jalal and Ramachandran found that individuals with OCD symptoms experienced disgust simply by watching an experimenter contaminate themselves, and relief when watching them wash.
 In 2020, the findings were extended to a clinical OCD group with similar results.
 In later work with Barbara Sahakian and Ramachandran, Jalal tested a digital self-observation technique in which participants with subclinical OCD watched daily smartphone videos of themselves touching fake feces or washing their hands.
 After one week, participants showed measurable improvements in symptoms.

+Motivation research

+As an undergraduate student, Jalal co-authored research with Sami Abuhamdeh and Mihaly Csikszentmihalyi, one of the founders of positive psychology and the originator of the concept of flow.
+The studies found that close contests produced greater suspense, enjoyment and intrinsic motivation than decisive victories, despite producing lower perceptions of competence.
+In one experiment, 69% of participants chose to replay a game they had won narrowly rather than one they had won by a wide margin.